-This is the closest we have to a monster game ... mostly in terms of its length.
-It is a strategic and operational scale game of the central European theaters of the Napoleonic Wars, and we plan to expand it to add Spain, Russia and periphreal war zones.
+This is the closest Two Generals Games has to a "monster game" ... mostly in terms of its length.
+It is a strategic and operational scale game of the central European theaters of the Napoleonic Wars, and we plan to expand it to add Spain, Russia and peripheral war zones.
+Like most of our games, this is a diceless game of skill.
+No luck is involved.

 During the Strategic Turns, nations collect taxes (production) and expend it on organization and units, including leader activation, replacements, new units, mobilization, sea lift capacity, foreign aid, supplies, and other items.
 Diplomacy may also occur.
 During the ensuing 6 operational turns, leaders and units are moved, battles fought, sieges undertaken and possibly diplomacy is conducted.